110VDC Output Possible by Connecting Power Supplies in Series

 110V Output from DIN Rail Power Supplies

-The 48V models of MEAN WELL NDR, SDR, TDR, and WDR series DIN rail power supplies can be all adjusted up to 55V.
+The 48V models of MEAN WELL NDR, SDR, TDR, and WDR series DIN rail power supplies can all be adjusted up to 55V.